Key takeaways:

 2. Proven verification process

-It is based on guidelines that describe each step of the process, including, for example, the logging format (the way machine-readable data should be structured, encoded, and stored).
+The process behind automated document verification follows a precise sequence of actions, supported by best practices in information security.
+It’s based on guidelines that describe each step of the process, including, for example, the logging format (the way machine-readable data should be structured, encoded, and stored).

 There are two core standards: Technical Guideline BSI TR-03135 from the German Federal Office for Information Security (BSI) and ICAO Doc 9303 about machine-readable travel documents.

 Both guides are widely used across different industries, including non-regulated ones, as the basis of document verification procedures.
-Compliance with these standards is a must for identity verification (IDV) solution vendors as well.
+Compliance with these standards is a must for identity verification solution vendors as well.

 3. Extensive knowledge base

 A regular bank clerk can hardly imagine what an Albanian ID card or an Uruguayan driver’s license should look like.
 But advanced software such as Regula Document Reader SDK knows for sure.
-Thanks to the database, which includes over 12,500 document templates, the solution can verify ID cards and passports from 247 countries and territories.
+Thanks to the database, which includes over 16,000 document templates, the solution can verify ID cards and passports from 254 countries and territories.

 4. In-depth analysis and fraud detection